MonoNPHM: Dynamic Head Reconstruction from Monocular Videos: Results

 \subsection{Ablations}

 \newcolumntype{Y}{>{ \arraybackslash}X} \newcolumntype{P}[1]{>{ \arraybackslash}p{#1}}

-We support several of our claims by ablating individual components on the same 20 Kinect sequences.
-We report quantitative results in \cref{tab:ablation_results} and refer to our supplementary for a qualitative comparison.
+We support several of our claims by ablations on the same 20 Kinect sequences.
+Quantitative results are reported in \cref{tab:ablation_results} andqualitative results in our supplemental.

-\textbf{Tracking Algorithm ~} Firstly, we show that NeuS-style volume rendering \cite{wang2021neus}, instead of the sphere-tracing-based rendering of implicit surfaces \cite{yariv2021idr}, is essential for the success of our tracking approach.
+\textbf{Tracking Algorithm. ~} Firstly, we show that NeuS-style volume rendering \cite{wang2021neus}, instead of the sphere-tracing-based render for implicit surfaces of IDR~\cite{yariv2021idr}, is essential for the success of our tracking approach.
 Second, the use of spherical harmonics is crucial to account for lighting conditions that vastly differ from our training data.
 Otherwise, the RGB loss is dominated by lighting effects that our model cannot explain.
 Lastly, we note that without using the landmark loss $\mathcal{L}_{\texttt{lm}}$ our optimization often performs similarly well, but tends to get stuck in local minima, if large and fast mouth movements, e.g. during shouting, are encountered.

+\textbf{Difference to NPHM~\cite{giebenhain2023nphm}. ~} To analyze differences to the NPHM model, we train an extended version of NPHM, denoted as NPHM$_{\texttt{app}}$, which predicts color in the canonical space identical to {\OURS}, and uses our anchor layout.
+The main remaining differences are our use of backward (instead of forward) deformations and hyper dimensions.
+Additionally, we ablate the effect of our anchor layout by training {\OURS} using NPHM's anchor layout consisting of $|a|=39$ anchor points.
+This leads to a less effective landmarks loss and slightly reduced model capacity.

-\textbf{The effect of $\mathbf{h}_{\texttt{geo}}$ ~} Furthermore, we show the significance of removing the communication channel between geometry and color networks.
+\textbf{The effect of $\mathbf{h}_{\texttt{geo}}$. ~} Furthermore, we show the significance of removing the communication channel between geometry and color networks.
 To this end, we train a model that uses canonical coordinates $x_c$ instead of $\mathbf{h}_{\texttt{geo}}(x_c)$ as input to the local color MLPs defined in \cref{eq:color_communication}.
 We hypothesize that for such a model, gradients through our most important loss $\mathcal{L}_{\texttt{RGB}}$ are less informative for $\zgeo$ and $\zexp$.